An estimated 3.2 million Japanese addicted to gambling | The Japan Times

 While the survey organizer said the data for Japan could not be strictly compared with those from other countries due to differences in methodology, the report noted that the figures for suspected gambling addicts in 11 other countries and regions — including the United States, South Korea and Hong Kong — were lower, in the range of 0.2 to 2.4 percent.

-As part of efforts to combat gambling addiction, the government decided last month to establish a system by the end of fiscal 2022 to limit online race betting.
+As part of efforts to combat gambling addiction, the government decided recently to establish a system by the end of fiscal 2022 to limit online race betting.
 Currently, race betting is legally restricted to horse, powerboat, bicycle and motorcycle racing.